The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 Introduction

-It’s not feasible to analyze each and every variable at a microscopic level.
-It might take us days or months to perform any meaningful analysis and we’ll lose a ton of time and money for our business!
-Not to mention the amount of computational power this will take.
-We need a better way to deal with high dimensional data so that we can quickly extract patterns and insights from it.
-So how do we approach such a dataset?
+It’s not feasible to analyze each variable at a microscopic level.
+It might take us days or months to perform any meaningful analysis, and we’ll lose much time and money for our business! not to mention the amount of computational power this will take.
+We need a better way to deal with high-dimensional data to extract patterns and insights from it quickly.
+So, how do we approach such a dataset?

-Using dimensionality reduction techniques, of course.
-You can use this concept to reduce the number of features in your dataset without having to lose much information and keep (or improve) the model’s performance.
-It’s a really powerful way to deal with huge datasets, as you’ll see in this article.
+Of course, you can use dimensionality reduction techniques.
+This concept allows you to reduce the number of features in your dataset without losing much information and keep (or improve) the model’s performance.
+As you’ll see in this article, it’s a powerful way to deal with huge datasets.

 This is a comprehensive guide to various dimensionality reduction techniques that can be used in practical scenarios.
-We will first understand what this concept is and why we should use it, before diving into the 12 different techniques I have covered.
-Each technique has it’s own implementation in Python to get you well acquainted with it.
+We will first understand this concept and why we should use it before diving into the 12 different techniques I have covered.
+Each technique has its implementation in Python to familiarize you with it.

 1. What is Dimensionality Reduction?

 We are generating a tremendous amount of data daily.
-In fact, 90% of the data in the world has been generated in the last 3-4 years!
-The numbers are truly mind boggling.
+90% of the world’s data has been generated in the last 3-4 years!
+The numbers are truly mind-boggling.
 Below are just some of the examples of the kind of data being collected:

-• Facebook collects data of what you like, share, post, places you visit, restaurants you like, etc.
+• Facebook collects data about what you like, share, post, places you visit, restaurants you like, etc.

 • Your smartphone apps collect a lot of personal information about you

-• Amazon collects data of what you buy, view, click, etc. on their site
+• Amazon collects data on what you buy, view, click, etc., on their site

-• Casinos keep a track of every move each customer makes
+• Casinos keep track of every move each customer makes

 Let us understand this with a simple example.
 Consider the below image: